 Incoming exchange students can enroll through our online application system Osiris.
 They are required to upload; 1) Learning Agreement, 2) Application form Erasmus (AEC), 3) Valid passport/ID and passport photo, and 4) 2-3 YouTube links.

 Incoming exchange students have to submit an online application through Osiris (study information system).
-Click here to go to the online application system.
+This is possible starting from January: Click here.

 Zuyd University of Applied Sciences, which Conservatorium Maastricht is part of, has a limited number of rooms for foreign students.
 E-mail the Housing department of the International Office (firstname.lastname@example.org) or look at mymaastricht.nl.